-Please join us for snacks and refreshments at 6:30pm.
+Please join us for refreshments at 6:30pm.
 The presentations will begin promptly at 7:00pm.

 Meet our presenters:

 Rupa Bhattacharya, Editor in Chief at MUNCHIES, Vice Media

 Rupa Bhattacharya runs food content for VICE, the youth media company, as the editor-in-chief of their food vertical.
 She's an editor, writer, occasional food stylist, and strategist who has held numerous jobs in food and beverage media.

 Christian Drobnyk, Executive Vice President for Programming and Strategy for National Geographic Channels